marcelomasera/Thesis/README.md

 Thesis
 ======

-Repository for the code used in my Masters thesis
+Repository for the code used in my masters thesis.
+Resulting paper available at http://ssrn.com/abstract=2067359.
+Comments welcomed!